Chris-Kramer/language_assignments/assignment-5/readme.md

 You should also include a couple of paragraphs in the README on the results, so that a reader can make sense of it all.
 E.g.: I wanted to study if it was possible to predict X. The most successful model I trained had a weighted accuracy of 0.6, implying that it is not possible to predict X from the text content alone.
 And so on.

 ## Research
 I'm going to investigate which topics redditors where discussing during the gamestop saga, where redditors on the subreddit r/Wallstreetbets invested in gamestop stocks.
-Because of hardware limitations I'm only gonna be looking at the period where the stock prices was most volatile (the 10th of january 2021 - the 1st of march 2021).
+Because of hardware limitations I'm only gonna be looking at the period where the stock prices was most volatile (the 10th of january 2021 - the 17th of february 2021).

 _Research question:_ What topics of discussion dominated WallStreetBets during the gamestop saga?

 ### Data
 I'm using a data set containing all reddit posts and comments from the subreddit r/WallStreetBets.
-The csv-file is HUGE (209 MB), so I'm choosing a limited time window.
+The csv-file is BIG (209 MB), so I'm choosing a limited time window.
 I found the data set on kaggle here: https://www.kaggle.com/unanimad/reddit-rwallstreetbets

 ### Conclusions
 My analysis is only preliminary.
-However, from a purely computational and statistical point of view, my model preformed better (lower perplexity and higher coherence) when I had 6 topics, however from a human readability perspective the topics seemed more coherent and understandable when using 3 topics.
+However, from a purely computational and statistical point of view, my model preformed better (lower perplexity and higher coherence) when I had 4 topics, however from a human readability perspective the topics seemed more coherent and understandable when using 3 topics.
 When I had more than 3 topics, my model tended to cluster a few very dominant topics together and then have a lot of topics which only made up a fraction of the overall topics.
 This clustering made me worry that my model made mistakes, however after looking at the pyLDAvis board I realised, that the dominant topics where exlusively related to gamestop stocks and the gamestop saga, while the less prominent topics, where related to the gamestop saga AND a few other stocks.
 This indicates that the gamestop saga was so dominant, that it essentially created a hegemonic discourse.
 When looking at the three topics it is clear, that topic 0 and 1 are related to gamestop and buying stocks, while topic 2 (which is more or less non-existing until the 8th of february) also relates to other stocks.
 It is also interesting to note that topic 2 contains a lot of words related to mariuanna (weed, pot, cannabis etc.).
 This indicates that the redditors gained interest in stocks related to mariuanna, once the gamestop stocks started to lose their value.

 ## Running the script
-If you whish to run the script, you should be aware, that it will probably take about an hour to run.
+If you whish to run the script, you should be aware, that it will take a long time to run (up to on hour).
 The subreddit was extremely active during this periode.
 So have something to do, while the script runs.

 ### How to run
 **Step 1: Clone repo**